 Everyone knows the name Vincent van Gogh.
 What most people also know is that during his life time, Van Gogh only sold one painting.
 How then, did Van Gogh become the internationally renowned artist he is today, whose art is among some of the most expensive in the world?

-Johanna van Gogh-Bonger had been married to Vincent’s brother Theo for a whole 2 years before both Theo and Vincent were dead, leaving Johanna with inherited art dealer skills from Theo, 200 unwanted paintings from Vincent, and a small child to care for.
+Johanna van Gogh-Bonger was married to Vincent’s brother Theo for a whole 2 years before both Theo and Vincent died.
+This left Johanna with inherited art dealer skills from Theo, 200 unwanted paintings from Vincent, and a small child to care for.
 Johanna was instrumental in making Vincent a globally recognised household name, while being forgotten herself.
-The emotional and immersive Meet Vincent van Gogh Exhibition, curated by the Van Gogh Museum in the Netherlands, comes to London’s South Bank this February focusing on the man himself, but also on the relationships that affected his life; find out more about Johanna there.
+The emotional and immersive Meet Vincent van Gogh Exhibition, curated by the Van Gogh Museum in the Netherlands, focuses on the man himself, but also on the relationships that affected his life; find out more about Johanna there.

 In The Beginning

 Born Johanna Gezina Bonger in 1862 in Amsterdam, the future Mrs Van Gogh was the fifth of seven siblings.
-She was described as a “cheerful and lively child” and became an accomplished piano player.
-Unlike her older sisters she was allowed to further her education by studying English earning the equivalent of a degree, almost unheard of at the time.
+She was a “cheerful and lively child” and an accomplished piano player.
+Unlike her older sisters, she was allowed to further her education.
+She studied English, earning the equivalent of a degree, almost unheard of at the time.
 After her studies Johanna lived in London for some months, working in the British Museum Library.

 The Marriage Story

-At the age of twenty-two, Johanna was introduced to Theo van Gogh by her brother Andries.
+Johanna’s brother Andries introduced her to Theo at the age of 22.
 Theo quickly became infatuated with Johanna and the following year travelled to Amsterdam to declare his love in 1887.

-An educated and clearly strong and intelligent woman, Johanna did not take kindly to Theo’s expressions of love, and was instead angry that a man she hardly knew was bothering her with an unwanted proposal.
+An educated, strong and intelligent woman, Johanna did not take kindly to Theo’s expressions of love.
+Instead, she was angry that a man she hardly knew was bothering her with an unwanted proposal.
 Theo was a persistent man.
-Despite the rejection, Johanna allowed Theo to write to her, and one year later, the two were wed.
+Despite the rejection, Johanna allowed Theo to write to her, and one year later, the two wed.
 In 1888 Theo said in a letter to his mother:

-The couple were married in 1889 and their son Vincent Willem was born the year after that.
-Vincent van Gogh died from a self-inflicted gunshot wound to the stomach in 1890, and Theo died 1891 a year later of dementia paralytica caused by “heredity, chronic disease, overwork, and sadness”.
-In 1914 Johanna had Theo’s body exhumed from his grave in Utrecht and reburied in Auvers-sur-Oise, so the two brothers could be together.
+The couple married in 1889 and their son Vincent Willem was born the year after that.
+Vincent van Gogh died from a self-inflicted gunshot wound to the stomach in 1890, and Theo died a year later of dementia paralytica caused by “heredity, chronic disease, overwork, and sadness”.
+In 1914 Johanna had Theo’s body exhumed from his grave in Utrecht.
+He was reburied in Auvers-sur-Oise, so the two brothers could be together.

 The Life After

 What began as a whirlwind love story ended in tragedy for Johanna.
 She was left with only an apartment in Paris, filled with 200 then valueless paintings.
-All was not lost however, as Johanna was fortunate enough to be from a wealthy artistic family, with good connections, as well as the knowledge of how to promote art learned from Theo.
-After the death of Theo she reached out to the artistic community, knowing that she needed to shift the paintings not only to honour her late husband and brother in-law, but to secure a financial future of her son.
+All was not lost however.
+Johanna was fortunate enough to be from a wealthy artistic family, with good connections, as well as the knowledge of how to promote art.
+After the death of Theo, she reached out to the artistic community, knowing that she needed to shift the paintings not only to honour her late husband and brother in-law, but to secure the financial future of her son.